ahbarnett/memorygraph/README.md

 - Linux/unix only.
 Tested in MATLAB and octave.
 - Hard-coded temp-file location for now.
-- Max run time is baked in at 1e4 secs (about 3 hrs).
 - The `top` display config must be standard (no changes to `/etc/toprc` nor `~/.toprc`).

 ### Issues: